hyosung11/Launch-School/Courses/JS109/glossary.md

 JavaScript functions are **first-class functions**.
 The key feature of first-class functions is that you can treat them like any other value.
 In fact, **all JavaScript functions are objects**.
 Thus, you can assign them to variables, pass them as arguments to other functions, and return them from a function call.

-## 8. Function Declarations, Function Expressions, and Arrow Functions
+## 8. Functions: Function Declarations, Function Expressions, and Arrow Functions

 ### Function Declaration